devragj/RecordLib/Readme.md

 ## other issues

+**Text from PDFs**
 Right now pdf-to-text parsing is done with pdftotext.
 I think it works really well, but relying on a binary like that does limit options for how to deploy a project like this (i.e, couldn't use heroku, I think).
 It also requires writing a file temporarily to disk, which is kind of yucky.
 The best-known python pdf parser, PyPDF2, appears not be maintained anymore.

+**Handing uncertainty**
+Its important that an Analysis be able to say that how a rule applies to a case or charge is uncertain.
+For example, if the grade is missing from a charge, the answer to expungement questions isn't True or False, its "we don't know because ..."